DemaAlejandro/Data-Exploration-and-Analysis-Terrorism-Hotspots/README.md

 ---

 ### 4️⃣ What are the most common methods of attacks?
+Does it differ in various regions or in time?
 - Distribution of attack types
 - Temporal evolution of most common tactics
 - Heatmap of attack types per region